Tirithel/sloth-java/week-1/class/slide-deck/slides.md

 ------------
 - Assignments are designed to reinforce what we learned in class.
 If you don't feel the need to do them, you don't have to.
 This class is designed to give you back what you put into it.

-- Dont hesitate to reach out with questions, [well formatted](https://www.freecodecamp.org/news/how-to-ask-good-questions-as-a-developer-9f71ff809b63/
+- Don't hesitate to reach out with questions, [well formatted](https://www.freecodecamp.org/news/how-to-ask-good-questions-as-a-developer-9f71ff809b63/
 ) questions will be answered to the best of my ability.
 It is my request that before asking questions outside of class hours, an effort was put in to understanding the problem.

 - Test driven development is practiced when it makes sense.